 If you’ve been wanting to brush up on your photography skills, learn Photoshop or other useful skills like 3D modeling, there’s no time like the present.

-To help photographers through this difficult time, we’ve made our Introduction to Photography course completely free.
-The 10-part course covers the basics of photography, covering fundamental concepts that will help lay a solid foundation as you move forward with your photography.
+Our 10-part Introduction to Photography course is completely free.
+It teaches you the basics of photography, covering fundamental concepts that will lay a solid foundation as you move forward with your photography.
 The comprehensive chapters include everything from aperture to shutter speed, exposure to composition, and even other important concepts that some professional photographers have never learnt.
-It also includes a free, downloadable 90-page e-book.
+It also comes with a free, downloadable 90-page e-book.

 Whether you’re beginner or advanced, take a look at our range of over 40 Photoshop classes that will help you learn quickly and easily.
-Our post production section also covers how to use Lightroom for those looking to make use of both of Adobe’s softwares.
-With almost 100 post production classes for only $19, that’s one low subscription. 😄
+Our post-production section also covers how to use Lightroom for those looking to make use of both of Adobe's photography tools.
+With almost 100 post-production classes for only $19, that’s one low subscription!

 Websites for photographers